Skip to content

 client.submit_job(job) Dispatches a single TitanJob to the cluster.

-client.submit_dag(name, jobs) Submits a list of linked TitanJob objects as a single DAG.
+client.submit_dag(name, jobs, agent_run_id=None) Submits a list of linked TitanJob objects as a single named DAG.
+Pass agent_run_id to link multiple DAG submissions into one logical agent run visible in the Dashboard.

 client.get_job_status(job_id) Securely queries the Master for a job's internal system status.